iluwatar/java-design-patterns/value-object/README.md

 ---
 title: Value Object
-category: Creational
+category: Structural
 language: en
 tag:
+    - Data access
     - Data binding
     - Domain
     - Encapsulation
+    - Enterprise patterns
     - Immutable
+    - Optimization
+    - Performance
+    - Persistence
 ---

 ## Also known as

+* Embedded Value
 * Immutable Object
+* Inline Value
+* Integrated Value

 ## Intent

 To create immutable objects that represent a descriptive aspect of the domain with no conceptual identity.
+It aims to enhance performance and reduce memory overhead by storing frequently accessed immutable data directly within the object that uses it, rather than separately.

 ## Explanation